sonatatlas/sonatatlas.github.io/_posts/confuse/2018-3-15-npm-permission-denied.md

 npm -g install gatsby-cli
 ```

-> Some global packages needs to write files in root directory, it might be obstruct by our npm dir, and npm authority; however, yarn global packages is located at your users' file. checkout `~.yarn`
+> Some global packages needs to write files in root directory, it might be obstruct by our npm dir, and npm authority; however, yarn global packages is located at your users' file. checkout `~/.yarn`

 __npm authority__